dnlbowers/modern-buddhism/README.md

 ### **Community page:**
 #### *Hero-Image:*
-This image is a view from behind Geshe Kelsang Gyatso teaching at one of the NKT's fall festivals.
-It was chosen to show the extent of the international community attending one of these events.
+This image is taken from behind Geshe Kelsang Gyatso, teaching at a festival.
+The intention is to show the extent of the international community attending one of these events.
 ![Community page hero image](assets/readme/screenshots/community-hero-img.jpg)
 #### *Quote:*
-The quote on the community page is "Buddha is the doctor who gives us medicine, and the Sangha are the nurses who assist us."
-The word Sangha is defined in the content of this page and serves to show the importance and function that community serves within the NKT.
+The quote on the community page is, "Buddha is the doctor who gives us medicine, and the Sangha are the nurses who assist us."
+Sangha is defined in the page's content and shows the importance and function of the community within the NKT.

 ### **Contact and Form-Feedback pages:**
-These two hero images and quotes we kept as the same to simulate still being on the same page after the form has been submitted.
+These two hero images and quotes we kept as the same to simulate still being on the same page after the form is submitted.

 #### *Hero-Image:*
-The artwork pictures 3 of the common deities used within the New Kadampa Tradition.
+The artwork pictures three of the common deities used within the New Kadampa Tradition.
 I used this to be eye-catching even when viewed from smaller devices.
 ![Contact and Form-feedback pages hero image](assets/readme/screenshots/contact-hero-img.jpg)
 #### *Quote:*
-The quote used for these two pages is "If everyone sincerely practices the path of compassion and wisdom, all their problems will be solved.
+The quote used for these two pages is, "If everyone sincerely practices the path of compassion and wisdom, all their problems will be solved.
 I guarantee this.".
-It was chosen as encouragement for people to reach out to either myself or their local community to find out more about the tradition and their teachings.
+I chose this quote to encourage people to reach out to their local community or learn more about the tradition and their teachings.

-## **Anchor Tags Within A Pages Main Content**
+## **Anchor Tags Within all Pages Main Content**
 ***
-* All anchor tags in the main content of the page were left with the underline decoration to make it clear that their was a hyperlink embedded.
+* All anchor tags in the page's main content were left with the underline decoration to make it clear to the user that I had embedded a hyperlink.
-* The color was change to black changed to match the surrounding text.
-This meant the anchor tag did not look out of place or ruin the contrast score on the text across the blue background.
+* I  changed the color to black to match the surrounding text, meaning the anchor tag did not look out of place or lower the contrast score.
-* Have a hover over effect which turn them one of the darker colors from the gold gradient used throughout the page.
+* Have a hover-over effect that turns the Hyperlink a darker color from the gold gradient used throughout the page.
-* Have the cursor set to pointer.
-This is actually a browser default setting however I noted it was not default for buttons.
-I added cursor: pointer rule to the styles.css for the form submit button and I decide to create a separate rule for a:hover just in case the browser default was ever changed by the browser provider.
+* Have the cursor set to a pointer.
+A Pointer is a browser default setting; however, I noted it did not default for buttons.
+I added the cursor: pointer rule to the styles.css for the form submit button, and I decide to create a separate rule for a:hover just in case the browser provider ever changed the browser default.

 ## **Footer**
 ***
-* The footer include directs links to all the NKT's social media accounts with an invitation for the user to connect to the NKT directly via these channels.
+* The footer includes direct links to all the NKT's social media accounts with an invitation to connect to the NKT directly via these channels.

-* I have also included a disclaimer that the site has been produced for educational purposes only and that all images and videos remain the property of NKT-IKBU.
+* I included a disclaimer that the site is intended solely for educational purposes and that all images and videos remain the property of NKT-IKBU.
+I added this after seeking advice from the Code Institute on slack.
+To make an accurate tribute to the tradition, I needed to use the appropriate images.
+Most of the pictures found on the usual sources were of entirely different practice and were irrelevant to my theme.

 ![Page footer](assets/readme/screenshots/footer.jpg)